Quitting breastfeeding

 The past:

-Despite the dangers of formula, the backlash against breastfeeding continued.
-Outspoken anti-breastfeeding advocates remarked: “Let no mother condemn herself to be a common or ordinary ‘cow’ unless she has a real desire to nurse.
+Despite the dangers of formula, outspoken anti-breastfeeding advocates maintained: “Let no mother condemn herself to be a common or ordinary ‘cow’ unless she has a real desire to nurse.
 I myself know of no greater misery than nursing a child” (Jane Ellen Panton, The Way They Should Go.
 1896).

 The present:

-Parenting guides containing anti-breastfeeding propaganda litter library and bookshop shelves across the globe.
-A few examples are exposed here.
+Parenting guides containing anti-breastfeeding propaganda litter library and bookshop shelves across the globe (I expose a few examples here).
 Even popular parenting magazines, along with their formula advertisements, have an openly anti-breastfeeding agenda.
 Recently the editor of Mother and Baby Magazine described breastfeeding as “creepy” (see the article in The Guardian).

 Breastfeeding management